OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

   yum remove pdsh-mod-slurm

-and then later rebuild and install pdsh-mod-slurm, see the :ref:`SLURM` page.
+and then later rebuild and reinstall pdsh-mod-slurm, see the :ref:`SLURM` page.

 Upgrade slurmdbd
 ................